misterblack1/trs80-diagnosticrom/README.md

 The ROM image fits into a 2716, so it is easiest to use one and install that into the single ROM socket on the CPU board.
 Alternatively, you can use the 2364 to 2764 adapter mentioned above, but as with the TRS-80 Model 1, you must load the ROM into `$1000` when programming.

 As soon as you power on the machine, you should hear the floppy drive clicking, even before the CRT warms up, so you know the diagnostic code is running.

+_This version of the ROM has preliminary support for booting to floppy or hard drive (incluyding FreHD48).
+There are known issues with booting at this time, and the symptoms vary between the Model II, 12, 16, 16B, and 6000._ **To ensure that this ROM loops the RAM tests indefinitely instead of attempting to boot your system, make sure there is no bootable floppy in drive 0, and make sure any hard drive (or HD emulator) is disconnected or powered off before running this ROM.**

+_This section to be completed._

+# Running this diagnostic ROM on a TRS-80 Model II

 _This section to be completed._